 When lunch is through, pop on over to It’s Tough to Be a Bug.
 Tucked under the Tree of Life, it’s dark and blissfully cool, making it an excellent way to keep the good vibes flowing after a relaxing lunch.
 While you’re there, feel free to wander through the trails the weave around the tree.
 Some provide some amazing, close-up views of the animals carved in the trunk of the tree that you can’t see from anywhere else.
 Or, if you’re more of a real-life animal person, be sure to check out Gorilla Falls Exploration Trail for African animals or Maharajah Jungle Trek for Asian animals.

 By this point, you have basically accomplished all the best rides at Disney’s Animal Kingdom.
 All that’s left to do is round out the list of must-dos before spending the rest of your time checking out Pandora at night, as well as anything else you’d like to see again.
-When the pandemic is over and entertainment is back to normal, Up!
-A Great Bird Adventure and Festival of the Lion King are at the top of your list.
-Knock out the bird show first before making your way back to Africa for Festival of the Lion King.
+Festival of the Lion King is a feel-good celebration of the music from the movie and arguably the best show at Animal Kingdom.
+Check it out before catching the Up!
+A Great Bird Adventure show (once it’s back up and running, of course).
 Take care to get there 30 to 40 minutes early to make sure you get a seat for the show.